What Is My NAICS Code? A Guide to Finding and Selecting the Right NAICS Code for Your Business

 When starting a business or filing government forms, you may be asked to provide your NAICS code to identify your industry or sector accurately.
 You can find the appropriate NAICS code for your business by referring to the official NAICS website, consulting industry classification guides, or seeking assistance from government agencies or business support organizations.

 The best place to start a NAICS lookup search is at the Census Bureau’s website at Census.gov/naics.
-There you can use online lookup tools or you can even download the entire NAICS manual.
+There you can use the online search tool, or you can even download the entire NAICS manual.
 There is also an extensive FAQs section that may answer your questions about these codes.

 On the website you can use the 2022 NAICS search field to search for NAICS codes by keyword (e.g., publishing or transportation).
 Once you identify the appropriate major group or sector, you can drill down into more specific categories until you find the 6-digit code that is most accurate for your business.